ZainabSultan/AI-Search/README.md

 * DF for depth-first search,
 * ID for iterative deepening search,
 * UC for uniform cost search,
-* GRi for greedy search, with i 2 f1; 2g distinguishing the two heuristics, and
+* GRi for greedy search, with i=1 or i=2 distinguishing the two heuristics, and
-* ASi for A* search, with i 2 f1; 2g distinguishing the two heuristics.
+* ASi for A* search, with i=1 or i=2 distinguishing the two heuristics.

 visualize is a boolean parameter which, when set to true, results in side-effecting a visual presentation of the grid as it undergoes the different